What Is the Non-Farm Payrolls Report?

 - Forex: A healthy US economy will attract investment from around the word, driving up the price of the US dollar.
 This affects major currency pairs, such as GBP/USD, EUR/USD and AUD/USD

 - Indices: Strong employment is a sign that businesses are doing well – but a strong dollar can negatively affected US indices such as Dow Jones, the S&P 500 and the NASDAQ

 - Commodities: If it looks like the US economy is performing poorly, traders may turn to safe havens, such as gold and silver

-The data release is usually on the first Friday of every month at 8:30am New York time, which is 1:30pm UK time.
+The data release is usually on the first Friday of every month at 8:30am New York time.

 |Reference month||Date||Time (GMT)|